 You’ll eventually drive past a sign on the right which is where the walk starts, then a day use parking area another 100 metres away and 100 metres past that is the camp ground.

-Whats the camp ground like?
+What are the camp sites like?

 Given this is not used by very many people at all, there’s only a drop toilet.
 There is no running water, and you are advised not to take water from the pool close to the camp ground as there are salt water crocodiles that live there.